kmaida/reStart-angularjs/README.md

 To Do

-* Add image minification task to Gulp
+- [ ] Add image minification task to Gulp
-* Update CSS to be more functionality-focused
+- [ ] Update CSS to be more functionality-focused
+  - [x] Change layout classes
+  - [ ] Change "global" classes for better modularity